RAF Mildenhall

 During the Second World War, RAF Bomber Command used the station for operational combat missions until 1945.
 Placed on standby status after the war, it was reopened by the Royal Air Force and became a USAF-RAF joint operation base on 11 July 1950.
 It was assigned to Strategic Air Command (SAC), and began hosting B-50 Superfortresses in 1951, and KC-97 Stratofreighters from 1953 until 1958.
 The Military Air Transport Service transferred its main United Kingdom terminal to Mildenhall in 1958.
 In the late 1970s and throughout the 1980s U-2 and SR-71 Blackbird operations took place from the base.
 On 8 January 2015, the United States Department of Defense announced that operations at RAF Mildenhall would end and be relocated to Germany (Spangdahlem Air Base) and elsewhere within the UK.
 After a period of uncertainty it was confirmed in July 2020 that the relocation of operations would no longer take place.
-RAF Mildenhall, together with its sister base RAF Lakenheath, have the largest United States Air Force presence in the United Kingdom.
+RAF Mildenhall, alongside its sister base RAF Lakenheath, have the largest United States Air Force presence in the United Kingdom.